 Navigating the U.S. Federal Statistical System

-But there are issues/challenges for the data user to navigate the Federal Statistical System.
+But there are issues/challenges facing the data user to navigate the Federal Statistical System.
 Examples ... the Bureau of Labor Statistics releases total employment data by county quarterly and monthly through multiple programs.
-The data values differ, for methodological reasons, but the net result can be confusion.
+The data values differ, for methodological reasons, but the net result can be confusion for data users.
 The Census Bureau releases total employment data from many statistical programs by county both annually and more frequently.
 Where are these alternative total employment data and how can they be accessed?
 How do these various measures differ and which data are right for my situation?
 This section provides basic statistical program information.
 Subsequent updates will provide more detail.

 Navigating the Federal Statistical System & Data Access -- see below.

 The FSS is a decentralized set of agencies that collect, develop and make available statistical and geographic data.
-The OMB Office of Statistical Programs and Standards (SPS) provides a FSS coordinative role.
+The OMB Office of Statistical Programs and Standards (SPS) provides a limited FSS coordinative role.
 The SPS establishes statistical policies and standards, identifies priorities for improving programs, evaluates statistical agency budgets, reviews and approves Federal agency information collections involving statistical methods, and coordinates U.S. participation in international statistical activities.
+SPS is housed within the OMB Office of Information and Regulatory Affairs (OIRA) and has little public visibility.
+SPS provides no data access operations.

 While the FSS spans more than 100 agencies, the 13 "principal statistical agencies" have statistical work as their principal mission.
-Excluding funding for the decennial census ($919.3 million requested for the Decennial Census for FY 2016), approximately 38 percent ($2,486.9 million of the $6,486.6 million total proposed for FY 2016 President's budget request) of overall funding for Federal statistical activities (of the Executive Branch) provides resources for these 13 agencies.
 The principal statistical agencies include:

 Census Bureau (Commerce)